znoxx/tbng2/README.md

 After feel free to connect to AP and try to access https://check.torproject.org to check TOR access is OK.

-Also one can setup http proxy for other devices on home lan, where needed -- set it to http://your_lan_ip_of_tbng2_box:8118 or socks one -- point to your_lan_ip_of_tbng2_box:9050
+Also, one can set up http proxy for other devices on home lan, where needed -- set it to http://your_lan_ip_of_tbng2_box:8118 or socks one -- point to your_lan_ip_of_tbng2_box:9050

 #### Restarts and cleaning